 We have an excellent record on vehicle protection with barrier entry and exit, 24 hour manned security and CCTV coverage, which is all paid for by the parking charge.
 Any surplus from the parking charges, after paying for the fabric of the car-parks, barriers and 24 hour manned security, goes into general hospital funds.
 These funds can be used for any of the costs associated with running the hospital, including medical staff, equipment, buildings and other elements of patient care.

-Many patients and visitors are exempt from paying the charge, including patients on certain benefits, disabled badge holders attending an appointment, some regular patients and families of patients in certain units.
+Some patients and visitors are exempt from paying the charge, including patients on certain benefits, disabled badge holders attending an appointment, some regular patients and families of patients in certain units.

-The new system allows a 30 minute drop off facility for all car park users.
+The system allows a 30 minute drop off facility for all car park users.
 If a car park is full the 30 minute free facility will allow you to exit to try other car parks instead of waiting for a vacant space.

 The following charges apply: